 The Complete Guide to Choosing a Good Divorce Lawyer in Singapore

-There are many divorce lawyers in the market.
-By conservative estimate, more than 400 law firms in Singapore handle divorce matters.
+There are many divorce lawyers in Singapore.
+By a conservative estimate, more than 400 law firms in Singapore handle divorce matters.
 You always have a choice.
 Some people ask around their network and settle on the first name that comes up.
-Others use lawyers they find online.
+Others use lawyers that they find online.

 This guide will hold your hands through the process.

 Step 1: Educate Yourself on Divorce

 Knowledge is power, and when finding a divorce lawyer, this is no different.
 Since the intention is to hire a lawyer, the focus of your reading is not on specific legal procedures or finding out which form to file.
 Rather, you should ask yourself these questions to understand how the divorce process unfolds:

 - Can you divorce in Singapore (for expatriates)?

 - What is the difference between an uncontested divorce and a contested divorce?

 - What legal grounds (reasons) do you need to prove for a divorce?